 Blue Stone Cottage Studio Gallery

-Visitors also enjoy it, there is plenty of room to move around, view the art and chat.
-It is a fairly informal, makeshift and rustic venue, which visitors have said helps them to feel immediately relaxed.
-I still consign works to other galleries, but it is quite a special thing to have a space where I can meet some of the people who take an interest in my work, talk to them about it, discuss commissions and offer the opportunity to see a wider range of works.
+Visitors also enjoy it, there is plenty of room to move around, have a look at the art and chat.
+It is a fairly informal, rustic venue, which people find relaxing.
+I still consign works to other galleries, but it is quite a special thing to have a space where I can meet some of the people who take an interest in my work, talk to them about it, discuss commissions and offer the opportunity to see a wider range of pieces.

 The property is set back on a quiet wooded road, close to the historic village of Smythesdale, with its antique shop, 'Thru the Gate Cafe' and Court House bistro.
 A little way from the Haddon studio, you will find the fantastically well-stocked 'Avalon' garden centre, and 'In the Sticks Cafe'.
 The wonderful 50km Ballarat to Skipton Rail Trail is nearby.
 Just around the corner there are the studio galleries of painter Kate Wise, award-winning print-maker Vida Pearson and artisanal furniture-maker Fred Ross (ask for details from the studio here), and a few minutes drive away there is the Raintree Art Gallery, with a wonderful array of original first nations artworks and designed products.
 All these venues taken together make up the Hidden Gems Artist Studios initiative.